-I am the former captain of the American University in Dubai’s tennis team.
+I am the former captain of the American University, Dubai’s tennis team.
 In 2004, I was the co-winner of the University of Pittsburgh’s Dubai Jazz Talent Hunt, selected by a panel that included Larry Coryell and James Moody.

-My favourite authors include Lev Tolstoy, William Faulkner, J.M.
+My favorite authors are: Lev Tolstoy, William Faulkner, J.M.
 Coetzee, Ernest Hemingway, Norman Mailer, Kurt Vonnegut, Cormac McCarthy, Fyodor Dostoevsky, and Jose Saramago.
-Essayists I admire include Tony Judt, Gore Vidal, John Gray, Alexander Cockburn and David Bromwich.
-My favourite playwrights are George Bernard Shaw, Tom Stoppard, Henrik Ibsen, and — of course — William Shakespeare.
-I love the films of John Ford, Orson Welles, Sidney Lumet, Ken Loach, Akira Kurosawa, Terrence Mallick, Robert Altman, Clint Eastwood (as director), and Alejandro González Iñárritu.
+Essayists I admire include Gore Vidal, Tony Judt, John Gray, Alexander Cockburn and John Berger.
+I dig the plays of Shaw, Stoppard, Ibsen, and — of course — Shakespeare.
+Filmmakers I worship include John Ford, Orson Welles, Sidney Lumet, Ken Loach, Akira Kurosawa, Terrence Mallick, Robert Altman, and Alejandro González Iñárritu.

 Selected Media Appearances

 Discussing counterinsurgency on Al Jazeera

 Debating Prof. Stephen Walt of Harvard on Radio Open Source.

 - ‘Obama’s legacy is tarnished as Putin fills the vacuum in Syria’, The National, 10 October 2015.